Reed-CompBio/spras/docs/tutorial/beginner.rst

    :align: center

 You can view and interact with each reconstructed subnetwork.
 Compare how the different parameter settings influence the pathways generated.

-As you compare across parameter settings, notice how the reconstructed subnetworks change based on the different parameters used:

 The small parameter value (k=1) produced a compact subnetwork: